SMY Hohenzollern

 SMY Hohenzollern (Seiner Majestät Yacht Hohenzollern) was the name of several yachts used by the German Emperors between 1878 and 1918, named after their House of Hohenzollern.

 History

 SMY Hohenzollern I

 The first Hohenzollern was built 1876-1878 by Norddeutsche Schiffbau-Gesellschaft in Kiel.
 Her interiors were designed by architect Heinrich Moldenschardt.
+She was the first royal yacht of a unified Germany.

-In 1892 she was renamed Kaiseradler (Imperial eagle) and scrapped in 1912.
+In 1892 she was renamed Kaiseradler (Imperial eagle) and then scrapped in 1912.